 Dremel 4000 vs 4200 Rotary Tools: Which One’s Best?

-In short, the 4200 is more expensive because it comes with a tool-less accessory change system, making the device easier to use.
+In short, the 4200 is more expensive because it comes with a tool-free accessory change system, making the device easier to use.
 For this reason, the 4200 is the more impressive model.
 Still, the two tools offer the same power and speed, making the 4000 the best option if you are on a budget.

 Let’s take a closer look at both of these Dremel products, nevertheless.
 This comprehensive review can help you better make the decision about which rotary tool is best.

 At a Glance

 Let’s look at the key points of each product.